 He believes this loss in brain functioning is induced by inflammation related to the surgery rather than the anaesthetic itself.
 The editor asks does it make a difference?

 An anaesthetic and surgery on patients may be the catalyst that pushes vulnerable patients over the edge into short-term memory loss or, worse still, Alzheimer's disease.

 FROM THE COAL FACE

 Mrs L was a favourite patient.
 My wife's teacher at high school, they had the same name; she was always one of my favourites.
 Now long dead, I think I can say that Jean L was one of the tartars who would accept nothing but the best from her pupils; and the number of serious mathematicians who went on to prove themselves could certainly not be easily numbered.
 Hundreds, perhaps thousands of accountants, actuaries and engineers.

 The good wife, Jean nee Lindsay, like her guru, is a teacher.
 To this day, the best pupil at Estcourt High School receives the JL trophy, in memory of two fine mathematicians.

 But I could not help Mrs L's knees.
 She had guarded the goals for the Springbok hockey team in her prime, and her patellae had taken a beating.
 Eventually she had a double genu replacement, done simultaneously.

 Mrs L was never the same.
 She lost her marbles.
-Exactly what happened no one will ever know, but a 65 year old genius, instantly became a pathetic, sad woman who could neither remember who she was, where she lived, or who her chiropractor or even who her husband were.
+Exactly what happened no one will ever know, but a 65-year old genius, instantly became a pathetic, sad woman who could neither remember who she was, where she lived, or who her chiropractor were.
+Or even who her husband was.